Importance Of Healthy Food And Its Healing Power

 - Quality of Food – The quality of food we eat is a fundamental matter of concern.
-Eating too little or more doesn’t fulfil the purpose.
-Ayurveda recommends filling the stomach half with solids, one quarter with liquids and leaving one-quarter empty.
+Eating too little or more doesn’t fulfill the purpose.
+Ayurveda recommends filling the stomach half with solids, one quarter with liquids, and leaving one quarter empty.

 - Origin – Choose regional and healthy foods of your area than imported foods.

 - Combination – Do not include incompatible foods in your diets.
 A typical example to mention is curd and fish.
 Buffets also can lead us to an inconsistent way of eating, as it has different cuisines with variable properties and potency.